advanderveer/ep/v2/README.md

              or else takes a sensible redirect default
              - But what if two hooks trigger writeHeader?
 The first one takes precedense, so redirect hook should be put in front of
 - [x] SHOULD test the redirect hook in the rest example
+- [ ] SHOULD test concurrent use of the callable
+- [ ] SHOULD benchmark callable

 - [ ] COULD  limit the header lenght used during negotiation so it doesn't allow for DDOS attacks